EECA-NZ/TIMES-NZ-Model-Files/readme-new.md

 * Select "Commodity Groups" (top left) and click "Export to Excel" (bottom right).

 ## Step 3: Model Retrieval and Scripted Execution
-Navigate to `TIMES-NZ-GAMS` and fetch the scenario files for each scenario.
+Navigate to the `scripts` directory within `TIMES-NZ-GAMS` and fetch the scenario files for each scenario.
 ```
-cd TIMES-NZ-GAMS
+cd TIMES-NZ-GAMS\scripts
 python get_from_veda.py [veda_dir] [scenario_name]
 ```
 To generate the model results, the scenario can now be executed using the `run_times_scenario.py` script which calls GAMS: